-The war between Amazon and Google have become bitter as the two giant companies competing in the personal assistant space with Alexa Echo and Google Home device.
-As both the companies are about to announce their fourth quarter financial results soon – analysts are eyeing how Google and Amazon are placed at digital assistant space.
-Some reports suggests that Google’s parent company Alphabet, is expected to announce fourth quarter revenues over the next some weeks.
+The war between Amazon and Google has become bitter as the two giant companies compete in the personal assistant space with Alexa Echo and Google Home devices.
+As both the companies are about to announce their fourth quarter financial results soon – analysts are eyeing how Google and Amazon are placed in the digital assistant space.
+Some reports suggest that Google’s parent company Alphabet is expected to announce fourth quarter revenues over the next some weeks.

-The carafe-sized cylinders, Amazon’s Echo and Google’s Home has same work, which represents the voice recognition.
-These two different device factor Amazon’s “personal assistant” and Google’s “OK Google” both require the internet connection, runs upon the given voice commands.
-Commands could be anything like play music, weather forecast, news and all with respect to device.
-Along with that it has very good sense to control the device.
-As well as it is also able to add new items in your shopping, by saying “Alexa, add sugar to the shopping list”.
+The carafe-sized cylinders, Amazon’s Echo, and Google’s Home have the same work, which represents voice recognition.
+These two different device factors Amazon’s “personal assistant” and Google’s “OK Google” both require an internet connection and run upon the given voice commands.
+Commands could be anything like playing music, weather forecast, news, and all with respect to the device.
+Along with that, it has very good sense to control the device.
+As well as it is also able to add new items to your shopping, by saying “Alexa, add sugar to the shopping list”.

-Since the launch, Amazon has sold 11 million Echos in 3 years and most interestingly 700,000 units have been sold in UK and Germany.
-On the other hand Google is new in the space although Google Home has attracted the consumer attention with its eye-catching design and features.
-Now-a-days voice detection has became more easier to user rather than text, which is more time consuming.
+Since its launch, Amazon has sold 11 million Echos in 3 years and most interestingly 700,000 units have been sold in UK and Germany.
+On the other hand, Google is new in the space although Google Home has attracted consumer attention with its eye-catching design and features.
+Nowadays voice detection has become easier to use rather than text, which is more time-consuming.

-It could be problematic to Google, everyone start searching by Google’s home page initially, revenue will go to Google, but if once people get to start searching with Echo, Google’s revenue could goes down.
-Switching from desktop to mobile, could be a challenge for Google since the search giant has responded by adding more ads to both desktop and search pages.
+It could be problematic for Google, everyone starts searching by Google’s home page initially, and revenue will go to Google, but once people get to start searching with Echo, Google’s revenue could go down.
+Switching from desktop to mobile could be a challenge for Google since the search giant has responded by adding more ads to both desktop and search pages.

-Still we don’t know what will be happen between the Amazon and Google.
-You can see either Google Hone or Echo.
+Still, we don’t know what will happen between Amazon and Google.
+You can see either Google Home or Echo.